 A: Painting a room is a completely managable task, even for someone with absolutely no experience with a brush.
 At its core, you simply need to prepare your walls and then apply primer and paint evenly.
 Here are some easy painting tips on how to paint a room correctly and quickly.

 The first step when painting a room is figuring out how long it will take.
-Painting an entire room versus an accent wall will vary on how long it'll take to get your painting project done.
+The time for painting an entire room, versus an accent wall, will vary how long it'll take to get your painting project done.

 Schedule a time to get the project done all at once.
 The easiest way to figure out how much time it will take is to break everything down on paper: